thinkandse/Persuasive-research-video-WYSWAKS-/README.md

-# Why-you-should-watch-a-Kids-show
+# Why-you-should-watch-a-Kids-show (persuasive research video for Youtube)
 This is for YouTube Video, my first ever!
 This will be made in premiere pro with thumbnail still being decided.
+WYSWAKS stands for Why you should watch a kids show.
 <br>
 <h1>Hour 1:</h1>
 <h3>